Security of device-independent quantum key distribution protocols: a review: Experiments

 Generally, channel losses can be classified into two categories: local losses and transmission losses.
 With this classification, the overall transmittivity of the channel is given by $\eta = \eta_l \eta_t$ where $\eta_l$ is the local efficiency and $\eta_t$ is the transmission efficiency.
 Local losses refer to those losses that are attributed to the local surroundings of the legitimate parties.
 These include losses due to detector inefficiencies and coupling losses.
 On the other hand, transmission losses refer to losses that occur in the optical channel during the transmission between the source and the receivers' lab.
 When an optical fibre is used as a transmission medium, the loss in the channel scales exponentially with distance.
 Hence, the transmission efficiency $\eta_t$ is given by

-where $L$ is the transmission length and $\xi$ is a coefficient that measures how much the signal power is attenuated in the fibre.
+where $L$ is the transmission length and $\xi$ is a coefficient that quantifies the attenuation of signal power in the fibre.
 The attenuation also depends on the wavelength of the signal.
 Standard optical fibres typically have $\xi \approx 0.2$~dB/km at 1550~nm, but there are ultra-low-loss fibres with lower $\xi$.